Stand Treatment Prescription Definitions

 Some or all of the shelter trees are retained well beyond the normal period of retention to attain goals other than regeneration.

-Final harvest of non-reserved trees in a shelterwood with reserves system.
+Treatment involves final harvest of nonreserved trees in a seed tree with reserves system.

 Uneven-Aged Regen Harvest

-Methods of regenerating a stand, and maintaining an uneven-aged structure, by removing some trees in all size classes either singly, in small groups, or in strips.
+A stand is regenerated and an uneven-aged structure maintained by removing some trees in all size classes singly, in small groups, or in strips.
 The result is a stand of trees of three or more distinct age classes, either intimately mix

 Group Selection

-A method of regenerating uneven-aged stands in which trees are removed, and new age classes are established, in small groups.
+Uneven-aged stands are regenerated by removing trees and establishing new age classes in small groups.
 The maximum width of the groups is approximately twice the height of the mature trees.

-A variant of the group selection system in which some trees within the group are not cut to attain goals other than regeneration within the group.
-The remaining stand should include a minimum of 6 cavity trees, potential cavity trees and/or snags per acre
+Some trees within the group are not cut to attain goals other than regeneration within the group.
+The remaining stand should include a minimum of six cavity trees, potential cavity trees, and/or snags per acre.

-Salvage harvest in a stand where small groups of trees are harvested because of windstorm, wildfire, or insects,disease, or animal damage and an uneven-aged stand structure is to be maintained.
+Treatment involves salvage harvest in a stand where small groups of trees are harvested because of windstorm, wildfire, insects, disease, or animal

 Single Tree Selection

-A method of creating new age classes in uneven-aged stands in which individual trees of all size classes are removed more-or-less uniformly throughout the stand to achieve desired stand structure.
+New age classes are created in uneven-aged stands by removing individual trees of all size classes more or less uniformly throughout the stand to achieve desired stand structure.

 Intermediate Harvest